 Ex.
 There’s a fire that starts overnight after your restaurant has closed.
 The entire place burns to the ground.

 4. Business interruption insurance.

 Business interruption insurance can consist of business income coverage and extra expense coverage.
 Business income coverage can help reimburse your business for income you’d lose if you have to close your doors temporarily due to a covered loss – like a fire.
-Extra expense coverage can help you cover additional expenses that arise if you have to work out of a temporary location due to the covered loss.

 Ex.
 There’s a fire and you have to close while the building is repaired, so you lose a lot of income.
 Business income insurance can help cover that income.